Torus Queen Independence: Abstract

 \section{Abstract}

-Define a queen on $\mathbb{Z}_n^d$ with admissible moves parallel to $\mathbf{x}\in\{-1,0,1\}^d$ at arbitrary length.
+Define a queen on $\mathbb{Z}_n^d$ with admissible moves parallel to $\mathbf{x}\in\{-1,0,1\}^d$, of arbitrary length.
 How many queens can be placed on $\mathbb{Z}_n^d$ without any two in conflict?
 In two dimensions, this problem was initiated by Pólya in 1918 and resolved by Monsky in 1989.
-We give the first known results in $d$ dimensions, showing that the trivial upper bound $n^{d-1}$ cannot be attained if $n$ is a multiple of $5$, not $25$.
-We demonstrate, for every $d$, how $n^{d-1}-O(n^{d-2})$ queens can be placed independently.
+We give the first known impossibility result in $d>2$ dimensions, showing that a trivial upper bound $n^{d-1}$ cannot be achieved if $n$ is a multiple of $5$ and not of $25$.
+Moreover, we conjecture that $n^{d-1}-O(n^{d-2})$ queens can be placed independently, which we prove if $n$ has no prime divisor less than $2^{\lfloor d/2\rfloor +1}$.